rickaa/rand/rand/content/posts/black_jupyter.md

 After nearly a year coding in Python (although not consistently), I started trying code formatters and discovered they were more useful than I thought.
 Here are some reason why.
 <!--more-->

-First of all I must admit these tips may be biased by the fact I use [Jupyter Notebooks](https://jupyterlab.readthedocs.io/en/stable/) quite a lot.
+First, I must admit these tips may be biased by the fact I use [Jupyter Notebooks](https://jupyterlab.readthedocs.io/en/stable/) quite a lot.
 I think they are an incredible tool for learning although they may also instill some bad coding habits.

 Before talking about [black](https://github.com/psf/black) lets go through the step to install it and use it with Jupyter Notebooks.